mhyounis/wiscobolt/README.md

 Requirements for wiscobolt:

   UnxUtils
+  &nbsp;
   gfortran 12.1.0 or later

 In order to run wiscobolt, use the command prompt/shell to navigate to the main wiscobolt directory, and enter the command 'wiscobolt'.